ryanatkn/gro/src/docs/buildConfig.md

-A Gro project's build configs must be statically knowable before compilation, because there's a chicken and egg problem - if a config is defined in TypeScript, we need to compile it to execute and read it, but to compile it we need the config - so we're stuck.
+A Gro project's build configs must be statically knowable before compilation, because there's a chicken and egg problem - if a config is defined in TypeScript, we need to compile it and its dependencies to run it to get the config, but to compile it we need the config - so we're stuck.
 This can be solved in other ways, like compiling to a temporary directory or using something like `ts-node`, but these solutions introduce overhead and complexity we'd rather avoid right now.
-This is subject to change, though - it seems likely we'll want to define the entire Gro config in a runnable `gro.config.ts`.
+This is subject to change, however - it seems likely we'll want to define the entire Gro config in a runnable `gro.config.ts`.

 So for now, Gro reads a single field from a project's `package.json`.